RVU Pulse — FAQ

 The Advanced Compensation section is a Pro feature that lets you model real-world contract structures beyond a simple flat $/wRVU rate.
 You can enter a base salary, define tiered wRVU rates (e.g., $50/wRVU for the first 6,000 wRVUs, then $65/wRVU above that), add quality bonuses, call pay, administrative stipends, and other components.
 The calculator combines all inputs to project total annual compensation.

-Productivity Tracker
+Productivity Monitor

-What is the Tracker?
+What is the Monitor?

-The Tracker is a daily logging tool where you record the CPT codes and quantities you actually performed each day.
+The Monitor is a daily logging tool where you record the CPT codes and quantities you actually performed each day.
 It provides weekly, monthly, and year-to-date wRVU production summaries, pace tracking against your annual goal, and historical trend charts.
 It answers "how am I actually performing?" vs. the Calculator which answers "what if I do X per week?"

 How do I log an entry?